-It is not known how many Jews lived in Tombstone in those early days, but there was a "Tombstone Hebrew Association" so it seems likely that there was a sizable population.
+It is not known how many Jews lived in Tombstone in those early days, but a Tombstone Hebrew Association was active by 1882, counted among the seven named religious congregations in the town, suggesting a sizable community.
+A business directory from the era shows Jews working as miners, merchants, bankers, grocers, gunsmiths, and restaurant owners.
 Abraham Hyman Emanuel, a Jewish mine superintendent, was the Tombstone mayor from 1896 to 1900.
+Josephine Sara Marcus, the long-time companion of Wyatt Earp, was also among Tombstone's Jewish residents.
 Jewish citizens were not buried in the city cemetery in those early days.
 It is not clear if that is because there was a city ordinance against permitting Jews to be buried at the cemetery though that does not seem likely given all the other types of people buried there.
 One local historian told me that the Jews did not want to be buried in a Gentile cemetery and preferred to be buried with their people.
 Whatever the reason, the Jewish cemetery was located just down the hill off the northeast corner of Boothill.

 Building the Memorial